jungtaekkim/bayeso/paper.md

 - Dependency: Our package depends on NumPy [@HarrisCR2020nature], SciPy [@VirtanenP2020nm], a quasi-Monte Carlo submodule in SciPy [@RoyPT2023joss], pycma [@HansenN2019software], and tqdm.
-- Installation: We upload our software in a popular repository for Python packages, PyPI, accordingly BayesO can be easily installed in any supported environments.
+- Installation: Our software is released via the Python Package Index (PyPI) meaning users can easily install BayesO into their environment.
 - Documentation: We create official documentation with docstring.

 # Conclusion